 Technology and Equipment (see definitions below) 3.
 Are the existing equipment and supplies adequate for meeting the needs of the program?
 If no, explain.
 The number of public access computers in the library (23) is insufficient to meet student demand for online access and printing.
 Issues with the Capture/OwlCard system, which interfaces with the GoPrint print system for printing from the library's public access computers, intermittently results in interruptions to the library's heavily used printing services.
-We would benefit significantly from a more robust printing solution that entails far less staff intervention.
+Looking ahead, the server that hosts the library catalog system is near the end of its five-year life cycle; if we push replacement out to six years, it should be replaced during 2011/2012.
 4. Do you have adequate resources to support ADA needs in your physical and/or online services?
 If no, explain.
-No. We have received complaints about the entrance gate being a barrier to students in wheelchairs.
-Estimates to find a compliant replacement gate range to upwards of \$20,000.
-Technology & Equipment Definitions Non-instructional Equipment and Supplies: includes equipment for "office use" that is non-instructional and that is not used in a lab or classroom - it includes non-programmatic equipment for individual instructors and staff, such as a desktop computer for office use.
-Desktop technology (computers, printers, scanners, faxes) and software requests are processed through your Dean or Director.
-Instructional Equipment and Supplies: includes technology, software, and supplies used in courses or labs, including occupational program equipment.
-Instructional program equipment requests are prioritized by the department and then by the Dean or Director.
-Durable Equipment and Furniture: includes non-instructional, non-technology equipment (chairs, tables, filing cabinets, vehicles, etc.) necessary to improve the operational functioning of the program/department.
-Note: It is recommended that divisions perform and maintain an inventory of all their technology and equipment.
+Yes.
+Technology &amp; Equipment Definitions • Non-instructional Equipment and Supplies: includes equipment for "office use" that is non-instructional and that is not used in a lab or classroom - it includes non-programmatic equipment for individual instructors and staff, such as a desktop computer for office use.
+Desktop technology (computers, printers, scanners, faxes) and software requests are processed through your Dean or Director. • Instructional Equipment and Supplies: includes technology, software, and supplies used in courses or labs, including occupational program equipment.
+Instructional program equipment requests are prioritized by the department and then by the Dean or Director. • Durable Equipment and Furniture: includes non-instructional, non-technology equipment (chairs, tables, filing cabinets, vehicles, etc.) necessary to improve the operational functioning of the program/department. • Note: It is recommended that divisions perform and maintain an inventory of all their technology and equipment.
 Facilities 5.
 Are your facilities accessible to students with disabilities?
 If no, explain.
 No. There is no ADA-compliant elevator access to the book stacks on the mezzanine.
 The doors between the main room of the library and the book stacks area and the doors that open onto the courtyard from the library and the media center also do not conform with ADA specifications.